joaquinbejar/OptionChain-Simulator/doc/infrastructure/layer.md

 ### Storage Technologies

 1. **Session Storage & Cache**
    - **Redis**: Fast, in-memory data store for both session management and caching
    - Configuration:
       - Enable persistence with RDB snapshots and AOF logs
       - Use Redis Cluster for high availability in production
       - Configure appropriate eviction policies for cache data

-2. **Historical & Configuration Data**
+2. **Historical Data**
-    - **MongoDB**: Document-oriented database ideal for JSON-like data structures
+   - **ClickHouse**: Column-oriented database for time-series OHLCV data
    - Configuration:
-        - Create separate collections for historical data and configurations
-        - Use time-series collections for historical option chains (MongoDB 5.0+)
-        - Implement appropriate indexing on asset, date, and expiration fields
-        - Enable sharding for horizontal scaling in production

-### Observability Stack

-1. **Metrics**: Prometheus for metrics collection and alerting
-2. **Logging**: OpenTelemetry + Loki for structured, centralized logging
-3. **Tracing**: Jaeger for distributed tracing across service boundaries
-4. **Dashboards**: Grafana for visualization of metrics, logs, and traces

-### Redis Implementation

-1. **Session Management**:
-    - Use Hash data structures for session storage
-    - Implement automatic TTL for session cleanup
-    - Use Redis transactions for atomic operations on sessions

-2. **Caching Strategy**:
-    - Cache frequently accessed option chains and configurations
-    - Implement cache invalidation on configuration updates
-    - Use tiered caching with shorter TTL for volatile data
+      - Use `MergeTree` engine with `ORDER BY (symbol, timestamp)`

-### MongoDB Implementation

-1. **Data Modeling**:
-    - Design document schemas that reflect domain models
-    - Use embedded documents for closely related data
+      - Partition by date for faster queries
+      - Enable compression and deduplication as needed

+3. **Configuration Data**
-    - Implement versioning for configuration documents
+   - **MongoDB**: Document-oriented store for config JSON

-2. **Query Optimization**:
-    - Create compound indexes for common query patterns
+   - Configuration:
+      - Create indexed collections per config type
-    - Use aggregation pipeline for analytics
+      - Use versioned documents for config history
-    - Implement proper projection to retrieve only needed fields

 ## 8. Scaling Considerations

-1. **Horizontal Scaling**
-    - Redis Cluster for distributed session data and caching
-    - MongoDB sharding for historical data partitioned by asset and time period
-    - Stateless API layer can be scaled with load balancing

-2. **Vertical Scaling**
-    - Optimize Rust code for multi-threading to utilize available CPU cores
-    - Configure appropriate connection pools for database connections
-    - Implement efficient memory usage patterns

-3. **Caching Strategies**
-    - Implement intelligent cache warming for predictable data access patterns
-    - Use staggered TTLs to prevent cache stampedes
-    - Implement circuit breakers for database fallbacks when cache misses occur

-4. **Read/Write Separation**
-    - Configure MongoDB read preferences to utilize secondary nodes
-    - Implement write-through cache for Redis to ensure consistency
+- ClickHouse clustering with `ReplicatedMergeTree`, distributed tables
+- Use materialized views for aggregated rollups

 ## 9. Infrastructure Security

-1. **Database Security**
-    - Enable authentication for Redis and MongoDB
-    - Implement TLS for all database connections
-    - Use network isolation with VPC/subnets

-2. **Authentication/Authorization**
-    - API Key validation via middleware
-    - Role-based access control for administrative endpoints
-    - JWT or OAuth2 for user authentication in multi-tenant scenarios
+- ClickHouse user authentication and TLS configuration

-3. **Data Security**
-    - Encrypt sensitive data at rest
-    - Implement proper data sanitization for all inputs
-    - Regular security audits and dependency scanning

-4. **Rate Limiting and Abuse Prevention**
-    - Implement rate limiting using Redis
-    - Set up monitoring for unusual access patterns
-    - Implement IP-based throttling for public-facing endpoints
+- Proper access roles and IP whitelisting

 ## 10. Disaster Recovery

-1. **Backup Strategies**
-    - Regular snapshots of Redis data
-    - MongoDB replica sets with automated backups
-    - Geographically distributed backups

-2. **Failover Mechanisms**
-    - Redis Sentinel for automatic failover
-    - MongoDB replica sets with automatic primary election
-    - Automated recovery procedures with health checks

-3. **Monitoring and Alerting**
-    - Implement heartbeat monitoring for all services
-    - Set up alerts for database performance degradation
+- Use `clickhouse-backup` for snapshots
-    - Create runbooks for common recovery scenarios
+- Replicated tables for HA
+- Scheduled backup to cloud storage or offsite location